In-Depth Analysis and Diagnosis for Patients Struggling with Recurrent Miscarriage

 What to Expect during Testing

 During the testing and diagnostic process, Dr. Kristiansen can perform a complete examination of the uterus using ultrasound technology.
 This will help her determine if there are any anatomical conditions contributing to the issue.
-For more detailed diagnostics, she can perform a laparoscopic evaluation to rule out uterine fibroids, PCOS, and endometriosis.

 Once a miscarriage occurs, it is important to undergo testing to determine the cause.